UD-Math-Data-Science-1/notes/_sources/regression/logistic.md

 ```{figure} ../_static/logistic.png
 ```

-The logistic function takes the form of a smoothed step up from 0 to 1.
+The logistic function has the real line as its domain and takes the form of a smoothed step up from 0 to 1.
 Its inverse is the **logit function**,

 $$
 \logit(p) = \ln\left( \frac{p}{1-p} \right).